conan-io/docs/getting_started.rst

    In conan.io there are binaries for several mainstream compilers and versions, like Visual Studio 12, 14, linux-gcc 4.9 and apple-clang 3.5.
    If you are using another setup, the command might fail because of the missing package.
 You could try to change your settings or build it from source, using the **--build missing** option, instead of retrieving the binaries.
 Such a build might not have been tested and eventually fail.
-OpenSSL requires perl and some specific tools to build from source.

 Building the timer example